Mogakolodi Ngele

 Mogakolodi Ngele (born 6 October 1990) is a Motswana footballer who currently plays for Botswana Premier League club Township Rollers and the Botswana national football team as a midfielder.
 He joined Bidvest Wits from Mamelodi Sundowns.
 He was a participant at the 2012 Africa Cup of Nations.
 In 2014, he signed a 5-year contract with Mamelodi Sundowns F.C. however, he will stay with his current club until the end of the 2014–15 season.
-Bidvest Wits then signed him on loan again until the end of the 2016–17 season which Bidvest Wits and Ngele won the Absa Premiership title beating the likes of Cape Town, Mamelodi Sundowns and Kaizer Chiefs.
+Bidvest Wits then signed him on loan again until the end of the 2016–17 season when Bidvest Wits and Ngele won the Absa Premiership title, beating the likes of Cape Town, Mamelodi Sundowns and Kaizer Chiefs.

-After returning from his loan spell at Bidvest Wit, in his 2017–18 season he struggled to get playing time, only playing on game in the whole season, with Mamelodi Sundowns coach Pitso Mosimane saying "He needs to prove himself to get into the starting eleven".
+After returning from his loan spell at Bidvest Wit, in his 2017–18 season he struggled to get playing time, only playing one game in the whole season, with Mamelodi Sundowns coach Pitso Mosimane saying "He needs to prove himself to get into the starting eleven".

 On 26 January 2018 he was signed on loan for 6 months by Absa Premiership team Supersport United.